gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

   <p>
     [C]'s acknowledgement of this cycle of adoption and adaptation comes with the slightly shamefaced 'there's nothing like plagiarism, eh?'
-This...symbolises one of the fundamental features that differentiate the activities of teaching and research. <strong>'Plagiarism' is about public attribution of the source of ideas, a basic requirement of research-based activity
+This…symbolises one of the fundamental features that differentiate the activities of teaching and research. <strong>'Plagiarism' is about public attribution of the source of ideas, a basic requirement of research-based activity